danielelozzi/Spark/README.md

 2) Ribbon + text animated

-Project file + media: cfreated for mi.lamendo instagram account (https://www.instagram.com/mi.lamendo/) for Endometriosis Awareness Month.
+Project file + media: filter for mi.lamendo instagram account (https://www.instagram.com/mi.lamendo/) for Endometriosis Awareness Month.

 The images is taken on the web and have free license